Great Compact Discs: Sun Ra

 ~

-studio albums - after Impulse
+studio recordings - after Impulse

-Sun Ra and His Arkestra - The Antique Blacks
+Sun Ra and His Arkestra, The Antique Blacks

 ~

-Sun Ra - Cosmos
+Sun Ra, Cosmos

-Recorded August 1976; released 1976 (Discogs)
+Recorded August 1976; released 1976 (Discogs); reissued 2016 as a download (Discogs)

 ~